What is the Best Stain for Maple Wood? (2023)

 Why Do I Get a Blotchy and Patchy Finish When Staining Maple?

 Does maple stain well?
 One of the main reasons maple can appear blotchy and patchy when stained is due to uneven absorption of the stain.
-Because maple has a tight wood grain structure, some wood areas may absorb more stains than others, leading to an uneven appearance.

 This can be exacerbated by any sanding or planing that may have occurred before staining, creating inconsistencies in the wood’s surface.
 Additionally, oil stains can make maple appear blotchy due to its high viscosity and slow drying time.